mprestin77/oci-container-instances/README.md

 ![image](https://github.com/mprestin77/oci-container-instances/assets/54962742/bde73d2b-dc64-45cb-942a-07007966cd3a)

-At the end it creates a thumbnail of the media content and uploads it to "thumbnails" folder of the destination bucket.
+At the end it creates a thumbnail of the media content and uploads it to "thumbnails" folder of the output bucket.

 For troubleshooting purpose you can turn on logging in OCI fn application.
 Once the container instance is spun off you can view logs of the transcoding container while the container is running.